- Also Known As:

 Best Known For:

-Carrie is best known for her portrayal of Princess Leia in the original Star Wars Trilogy.
+Carrie is best known for her portrayal of Princess Leia in the Star Wars movie franchise.

 Carrie started dating musician Paul Simon in 1977.
 The two married in 1983, before divorcing a year later.
 Carrie was also involved with comedian Dan Aykroyd.
 She had a relationship with agent Bryan Lourd.
 Together, have one daughter, Billie Catherine.
 Carrie detailed her struggles with drug and alcohol addiction, as well as her years of undiagnosed bipolar disorder, in her novel and one-woman play, Wishful Drinking.
 On Dec.
 23, 2016, Carrie suffered a massive heart attack on an airplane.
 She didn’t respond to CPR attempts and was rushed to a nearby hospital upon the plane’s landing in California from London.
 Carrie sadly passed away on Dec.
 27, 2016